usubalang/usuba/bench/ua-vs-human/ace/Readme.md

-Comparison of the performance of an Usuba-generated Ascon implementation and the reference speed-optimized implementation
+Comparison of the performance of an Usuba-generated Ace implementation and the reference speed-optimized implementation
 ===

 ## Performances